 Sport, we either love it or hate it.
-We’re either gripped by every single moment of action or we couldn’t care less.
+We’re either gripped by every single moment of action, or we couldn’t care less.
 Some feel that many athletes are overpaid for their profession and cannot wait to knock them off their pedestal.
 Here we look at our pick for the Deaf Dream team.

 Whether you love sports or not, I’m sure we can agree that sport puts a lot of physical and emotional strain on the human body.
-The hard work and sheer determination needed to make it as a professional and to reach the very top is not in question.
+The hard work and sheer determination needed to make it as a professional and to reach the very top are not in question.

 “The harder I practice, the luckier I get” as the famous golfer Gary Player once said.

 So what does it take to become a great athlete?

 What qualities are required to reach your goals?
 (And anything in life, in fact) Here are some must-have attributes:

 – Drive – You must always strive for greater results each time and not be content with past achievements.